Historical Football Kits

 Kit History

-1896 (a)
+1896 a

-1910 (a)
+1910

 Background

-Mid-Annandale joined the Scottish Alliance, which was briefly reformed into two regional sections to accomodate the influx of former Division Three sides.
+Mid-Annandale then joined the Scottish Alliance, which was briefly reformed into two regional sections to accomodate the influx of former Division Three sides.
 The club quit their Kintail Park ground and used school playing fields for the rest of their career.
-The Scottish Alliance returned to a single division of reserve sides in 1927 and Mid-Annandale joined the Provincial League (1927-28) and later the reformed Southern Counties League (1928-29, 1931-36).
+The Scottish Alliance became a single division of reserve sides in 1927 and Mid-Annandale joined the Provincial League (1927-28) and later the reformed Southern Counties League (1928-29, 1931-36).
 In 1936 the club closed down.

 In 2003 a new incarnation of Mid-Annandale joined the South of Scotland Football League.
 The modern club plays at King Edward Park in Lockerbie in the gold and black colours of their predecessor.